wbthomason/packer.nvim/README.md

 -- Only required if you have packer in your `opt` pack vim.cmd [[packadd packer.nvim]]
--- Temporary until https://github.com/neovim/neovim/pull/12632 is merged
+-- Only if your version of Neovim doesn't have https://github.com/neovim/neovim/pull/12632 merged vim._update_package_paths()
-vim._update_package_paths()

 return require('packer').startup(function()